Penumbra Guide

 This page describes a quickstart method for running pd+cometbft to test changes during development.

-To start, you’ll need to install CometBFT v0.37.
+To start, you’ll need to install a specific version of CometBFT.

 Generating configs